carolinadias25/atm_machine/README.md

 # ATM_machine

-It's a software for an ATM machine
+It's a software for an ATM machine.
+This program is a command line tool.

 ## Getting Started